Meet The Seacrest Education Team

 Maverick & Gray Cloud

 Maverick (4 years old) and Gray Cloud (10 years old) are always full of love and super excited to have guests visit!
 Both of them originally were members of the First Pack, but needed to be removed due to pack shifts.
 However, they were far from ready to be retired from public visits, so once acclimated and comfortable in their new habitat, they began to serve as Gray Wolf Ambassadors again!
 If you meet these Seacrest Ambassadors Wolves, you can expect an exuberant welcome full of love from Gray Cloud, while Maverick carefully sniffs and inspects you.
 Once Maverick is done with his olfactory investigation, he could sit all day and let you scratch him and he will express his gratitude with gentle kisses!

 Miska & Baby Chaco

-Miska (Arctic Wolf; 5 years old) and Baby Chaco (British Columbian Wolf; 6 years old) end up meeting most guest through the fence line only.
+Miska (Arctic Wolf; 6 years old) and Baby Chaco (British Columbian Wolf; 7 years old) end up meeting most guest through the fence line only.
 Miska is known as "the tender one" at Seacrest.
 He is gentle, full of love and always concerned with the well-being of pack members and humans like!
 He originally was part of the Arctic Ambassador Pack, but because of shifts in pack dynamics, we were forced to remove him.
 Baby Chaco was the only survivor of her litter and so her mother spoiled her and never properly disciplined her when she was young.
-So she was constantly in trouble with other pack members as an adult.
+She was constantly in trouble with other pack members as an adult.
 Shifts in pack dynamics caused us to have to remove her, and who better to pair her with than Miska, "the tender one".
-She tends to maniuplate guests to give her attention and love by exaggerating a limp and whining.
+She tends to manipulate guests into giving her attention and love by exaggerating a limp and whining.
 Baby Chaco is truly a character that all guest instantly fall in love with once they meet her and hear her story!!